 I believe angels can intervene supernaturally to save us when it is simply not our time to go, and I also believe they can operate in the spirit and/or the form of ordinary people who, acting in an angelic way, can be sent to help you out at the scene of an accident.
 Many people have reported the appearance of strangers who have helped them after they’ve had a car accident.
 Don Piper, for example, is a bestselling author who has described his own encounter with an angel after he survived a near-fatal car accident.

-In this Hub, I am going to tell you about two experiences that involve car accidents and, I believe, angels.
-One experience was mine, the other a close relative's.
+In this article, I am going to tell you about two experiences that involve car accidents that I believe also involved angels.
+One experience was mine, the other experience was that of a very close relative.

 Having a mind that is limited in its ability to believe in things I don’t understand is part of being human, and I am always ready and willing to admit that as a human, I don’t know everything.
 On the other hand, my faith, coupled with a wide and impressive opening, a gap—if you will, that is filled with things I don’t understand, leaves a place for me to believe in the possibility, as well as in the existence and the abilities, of angels.
 With this in mind, I'm reminded of the passage in Hebrews 13, where Paul says, “Be careful when entertaining strangers, for by so doing, many have entertained angels unaware.”